giantswarm/docs/src/content/advanced/crossplane/use-cases/index.md

 ## Architecture

-Crossplane itself is a core set of [Kubernetes operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) that managed so called `providers`.
+Crossplane itself is a core set of [Kubernetes operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) that manage so called `providers`.

-Providers are the cloud provider specific extensions to core Crossplane that offer a set of Kubernetes CRDs that describe cloud resources as Kubernetes CRDs and the operators to create, update, maintain the state and delete these resources.
+Providers are the cloud provider specific extensions to core Crossplane that offer a set of Kubernetes CRDs that describe cloud resources and the operators to create, update, maintain the state and delete these resources.

 Giant Swarm offers experimental, [managed application](https://github.com/giantswarm/crossplane/) for core Crossplane, and supports managed solutions for running the following Crossplane `providers` on management clusters: